flatiron/blacksmith/articles/basic/http/how-do-i-create-a-https-server/article.md

     openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem
     rm csr.pem

 This should leave you with two files, `cert.pem` (the certificate) and `key.pem` (the private key).
 This is all you need for a SSL connection.
-So now you set up a quick hello world example (the biggest difference between https and http <link to article> is the `options` parameter):
+So now you set up a quick hello world example (the biggest difference between https and [http](/how-do-i-create-a-http-server) is the `options` parameter):

     var https = require('https');
     var fs = require('fs');